10% off all books and free delivery over £50

 This book was eye-opening and thought provoking in all the best ways possible.

 This book was amazing.
-To be honest at the start, it felt like a year six had written it, but as I read more of it, it definitely got better.
+As I read more of it, it definitely got better.
 My favourite part is when Imogen comes back from the garden and her Mum and Dad remember her again, and Fran gets really confused about everything that is going on.
 My favourite character is Imogen.
 This is because she is so organised, neat and so like me in ways I can't explain, but her character is just so satisfying to me, especially with all of her sassy comebacks.
 However, I didn't like how much of a bad friend she was to Bex....
 Read Full Review

 Mabel Daniels